Berlin to freeze rents for five years | DW | 18.06.2019

 The city's proposed freeze would "protect against rent increases for 1.5 million apartments," according to city officials.

 The move was announced after a city council meeting held Tuesday.
-Urban Development and Housing Senator Katrin Lompscher from the Left Party said, "The Senate (Berlin's executive body) has decided that there are legal grounds for capping rents."
+Urban Development and Housing Senator Katrin Lompscher (Left Party) said, "The Senate (Berlin's executive body) has decided that there are legal grounds for capping rents."
 Lompscher will now have until October 15 to present a bill to be voted upon by the Senate.

 Key points include: